Many Common Sunscreens May Harm Coral. Here's What To Use Instead

 In the U.S., there are two basic types of active ingredients in sunscreens: chemical blockers that work with skin to protect against harmful sun rays, and minerals like zinc oxide and titanium dioxide that reflect the rays away from skin.
 The first category contains some of the chemicals of concern to coral.

 If you're worried about the potential impact of your sunscreen routine on sea life, look for mineral sunscreens that don't easily rinse off in the water, suggests Downs.
-Another choice is to wear swim clothes with sun blocking fabric, though you should still apply sunscreen to any exposed skin.
+Another choice is to wear swim clothes with sun-blocking fabric, though you should still apply sunscreen to any exposed skin.

 Chipps reiterates that it's vital to wear sunscreen.
 She says the rate of skin cancers detected is going up, despite greater awareness and usage of sunscreens.